hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 - For transformation/normalization : I  use variance stabilizing transformation (VST).
 I use ```vst``` function from ```DESeq2 packages``` which at the same time will normalize the raw count also.
 Using other type of transformation like Z score, log transformation are also quiet commmon.
 - For feature selection: I  select 2k, 4k and 6k top genes based on median absolute deviation (MAD) .
 A number of other methods like "feature selection based on the most variance", "feature dimension reduction and extraction based on Principal Component Analysis (PCA)", and "feature selection based on Cox regression model" could be applied.
 See bioconductor package [CancerSubtypes manual](http://www.bioconductor.org/packages/release/bioc/html/CancerSubtypes.html).

-Other approaches also could be use for example:
+Other approaches also could be used for example:
  - Using log2(RSEM) gene expression value and removing genes with NA values more than 10% across samples.
 Then selected top 25% most-varying genes by standard deviation of gene expression across samples ([A. Gordon Robertson et al., Cell,2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5687509/)).

  - Using FPKM matrix and keeping genes with (log2(FPKM+1)>2 in at least 10% of samples and selecting a subsets (2K, 4K, 6K ) of MAD ranked genes to identify stable classes ([Jakob Hedegaard et al, Cancer Cell, 2016](https://www.sciencedirect.com/science/article/pii/S1535610816302094#mmc1)).